krit-vardhan-mishra/Just-For-Fun/README.md

 # Just-For-Fun
-Let's make Just For Fun more innovative.
+Let's make 'Just For Fun' more innovative.